-Death toll rises to 14 as Ida wreaks unprecedented flooding across New York
+At least 43 dead as Ida wreaks unprecedented flooding across New York and New Jersey

 Forecasters continued to issue flood warnings across New Jersey on Thursday as several major rivers had not yet crested.

-The Passaic, Delaware and Raritan Rivers are expected to hit peak levels from Thursday afternoon onwards.
+The Passaic, Delaware and Raritan rivers are expected to hit peak levels from Thursday afternoon onwards.

 Join our new commenting forum